Skip To Top Navigation Skip To Content Skip To Footer

 • JS 0699 - Independent Study

-Capstone: 6 Hours Students must choose either the Thesis on Non-Thesis Track
+Capstone: 6 Hours Students must choose the Thesis, Non-Thesis, or Comprehensive Examination Option

 or